Rabah Donquishoot

+Biography

-Rabah Ourrad joined the underground music scene in the 1994.
+Rabah Ourrad joined the underground music scene in 1994.
 He became a member of MBS, a collective of Algerian rap, according to RFI.
 His music reflects the struggles of Algerian youth and carries a message of protest against injustice.

 Beyond his musical career, Rabah pursued culinary internships to become a chef.

 Solo discography

 After gaining fame with the group MBS, Rabah Donquishoot embarked on a solo career, releasing several albums exploring personal and social themes with a sharp and poetic style.